noahehall/theBookOfNoah/databases/mongodb.md

     - the application
     - the performance characteristics of the database engine
     - the data retrieval patterns
-  - best practices
   - always design schema according to user requirements
   - do join on write operations never on read operations
   - objects you want too use together should be combined into one document
   - optimize your schema for more frequest use cases
   - do complex aggregation in the schema
   - duplicate the data but keep it limited, as disc space is cheaper than compute time
   - schema evolution
     - create migration scripts that upgrade the DB from one version of a schema to another
       - these are generally slow, and can hamper performance of done against a live DB
     - at the application level you can have queries that request old and new style documents, as you slowly migrate in off-hours

 ## polymorphic schemas
   - when all the documents in a  collection are similar but not identically structured